whosonfirst/go-whosonfirst-placeholder/README.md

 Go package for building custom [pelias/placeholder](https://github.com/pelias/placeholder/) SQLite databases from one or more Who's On First (style) data sources.

+##  Motivation

+Have a look at the [ Building a custom Placeholder geocoding database ](https://millsfield.sfomuseum.org/blog/2025/04/28/placeholder-custom/) blog post.

 ## Tools

 ```